How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 Tier Per user / month What’s included Best for

-Co-managed $80 to $150 Targeted gaps only: managed cybersecurity stack, after-hours coverage, vCISO advisory, escalation tier for internal IT.
+Co-managed CA$160+ Targeted gaps only: managed cybersecurity stack, after-hours coverage, vCISO advisory, escalation tier for internal IT.
 SMBs with one or more internal IT staff who need depth, not coverage.

-Standard managed $130 to $180 Full help desk, RMM, EDR, managed backup with tested restores, patch management, M365 administration, account-owner cadence.
+Standard managed CA$180+ Full help desk, RMM, EDR, managed backup with tested restores, patch management, M365 administration, account-owner cadence.
 10 to 100 employee Canadian SMBs without internal IT.

-Managed + regulated $180 to $250 Everything in Standard, plus 24×7 MDR via Huntress, PHIPA / Quebec Law 25 / LSO / federal C-8 controls, dedicated vCIO, documented DR testing, breach-notification runbook.
+Managed + regulated ~CA$230 Everything in Standard, plus 24×7 managed detection and response, PHIPA / Quebec Law 25 / LSO / federal C-8 controls, dedicated vCIO, documented DR testing, breach-notification runbook.
 Healthcare, legal, financial-services SMBs and any organization handling regulated personal information.

-“I see firms shopping on a $99 per user MSP brochure number, then surprised when after-hours response, EDR, and regulated-industry uplift push the real figure to $180.
+“I see firms shopping on a CA$99 per user MSP brochure number, then surprised when after-hours response and regulated-industry uplift push the real figure past CA$180.
 Lock the scope before you lock the rate.
-The $130 contract and the $230 contract are not the same product.
+The cheapest quote in a stack of three and the most expensive one are rarely the same product.
 The headline number is the smallest part of what you are buying.”

 Mike Pearlstein, CISSP, CEO of Fusion Computing Limited.
-Field observation across 90+ Canadian SMB managed-IT engagements through Q1 2026.
+First-person field observation across our 90+ Canadian SMB managed-IT engagements through Q1 2026.

 What does managed IT pricing actually include?

-A fully managed Canadian contract bundles four things into one per-user fee: staffed help desk, 24×7 endpoint monitoring and patching, a documented security stack with backups, and an account owner.
-Hardware, third-party licenses, projects, and after-hours response are usually billed separately.
+A fully managed Canadian contract bundles four things into one per-user fee: staffed help desk, 24×7 endpoint monitoring and patching, a documented security stack with backups, plus an account owner.
+Hardware and third-party licenses bill separately, as do projects and after-hours response.
 Comparing vendors is really comparing how thick the bundle is.

 What is the average cost of managed IT services in Canada in 2026?

-The 2026 Canadian average for fully managed contracts lands near $180 per user per month, with most quotes between $150 and $250.
-Co-managed runs $130 to $180 per user.
-Per-device pricing, common in shared-workstation environments, sits between $50 and $150 per device per month.
+The 2026 Canadian average for fully managed contracts lands near CA$180 per user per month.
+Fusion Computing publishes CA$180+ for fully managed scope and ~CA$230 for security-inclusive CIS-Aligned coverage, with co-managed at CA$160+ per user.
+Per-device pricing, common in shared-workstation environments, sits between CA$50 and CA$150 per device per month.

-The spread is wide because “managed IT” is not a fixed scope.
-A $150 contract with business-hours support is a different product than a $230 contract with 24×7 MDR and a one-hour SLA.
+The spread is wide because “managed IT” covers very different scopes.
+A business-hours help desk with basic antivirus is a different product from a ~CA$230 contract carrying 24×7 managed detection and a 1-hour priority response SLA.

-Company size Per-user low Per-user high What’s typically included
+Company size Canadian market low Canadian market high What’s typically included

 CITATION